We've Won Over £90 Million For Our Clients

 You could seek support from a solicitor if you have strong grounds to make a personal injury claim after you slipped on a wet floor.
 If you get in touch with our team of advisors today to discuss your case, they may connect you with one of our solicitors.

 One of our solicitors may offer to help with your personal injury claim under a Conditional Fee Agreement (CFA).
 This is a type of No Win No Fee agreement.
 If you start a slip on the floor injury claim under such an arrangement, you won’t have to pay upfront or ongoing fees for your solicitor’s services.
-You also won’t need to pay your solicitor for their work if your claim proves unsuccessful.
+You also won’t need to pay these solicitor fees if your claim proves unsuccessful.

-If your claim is a success, then the No Win No Fee solicitor who supported your claim will be able to take a legally capped percentage from the compensation awarded to you.
-This is referred to as a success fee.
+If your claim is a success, then your No Win No Fee solicitor will take a legally capped percentage of the compensation.
+This is referred to as a success fee and acts as payment for the solicitor’s work.

 For more advice on making a personal injury claim after you slipped on the floor with a No Win No Fee solicitor, please get in touch with our advisors.
 To reach them, you can:

-Claim with a No Win No Fee solicitor if you suffered injuries slipping on the floor.
+Claim with a No Win No Fee solicitor if you suffered injuries slipping on a wet floor.

 Useful Links